Project 3

 Building an Abstract-Syntax Tree

-To make your parser build an abstract-syntax tree, you must make sure that each production has a syntax-directed definition in the drewno_mars.yy Bison spec.
+To make your parser build an abstract-syntax tree, you must make sure that each production has a syntax-directed definition in the a.yy Bison spec.
 You will need to decide, for each nonterminal, what type its associated translation attribute should have.
 Then you must add the appropriate nonterminal declaration to the specification.
 For most nonterminals, the value will either be some kind of tree node (a subclass of ASTNode) or a std::list of some kind of node.
 Use the information in the inheritance diagram for a suggested list of AST node types and the collaboration diagram above to guide your decision (both of these diagrams are linked above).

 Make sure that each action includes an assignment to $$.
 Note that the parser will set the ASTNode pointer to the value assigned to the production for the root nonterminal (nonterminal program).